Mohammed Hussein Al Amoudi: Honors and recognition

 Al Amoudi has been ranked among the 100 richest people by Forbes since 2006, being ranking 82nd on the list in 2015.
 He was awarded an honorary doctorate from Addis Ababa University and has been honoured with the Order of the Polar Star by King Carl XVI Gustaf of Sweden.

 Al Amoudi was honoured for his achievements in economics and philanthropy at the 19th Arab Economic Forum Summit in 2011, with special reference to his commitment to sustainable development.

 Personal life

 Al Amoudi was born in the north-central Ethiopian city of Dessie and brought up in the nearby town of Weldiya.
 He was born to a father of Hadhrami Yemeni origin and an Ethiopian mother.
 His father Al-Hajj Sheikh Husayn Ali Al-Amoudi was a local businessman settled in Ethiopia who traded in spices and coffee, he was from the Mashaikh Al-Amoudi tribe.
 He grew up in Ethiopia, before emigrating to Saudi Arabia with his brother Mauricet and becoming a Saudi citizen.

 According to the BBC, Al Amoudi splits his residence between central London, Surrey and Saudi Arabia.
-He is married to Sofia Saleh Al Amoudi who is a Saudi citizen and shareholder of MIDROC Construction.
+He is married to Sofia Saleh Al Amoudi.
 They have eight children.
 In July 2024, Al Amoudi announced return to Ethiopia after his departure in 2017, with Rolls-Royce Spectre.